 See Practice Note: Service of applications for matrimonial and civil partnership orders within the jurisdiction.

-In the scenario of this Q&A, the respondent’s home address and work address are unknown
+In the scenario of this Q&A, the respondent’s home address and work address are unknown, and presumably the respondent does not have solicitors willing to accept service by way of document exchange.
+The petitioner therefore may wish to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.